-The model sizes and computational statistics for each of the reformulated MILP models is given in Table 4.2.4.
-Each model is solved three times: 1) relaxing the integrality constraints (LP relaxation), 2) solving the MILP with presolve and heuristics disabled in CPLEX to compare the effects of the model formulation size and tightness on the computational performance, and 3) solving the MILP with presolve and heuristics enabled.
-As can been observed, all formulations, except the Hull reformulation of the Nested GDP, have a poor continuous relaxation with very large relaxation gaps.
-The Hull reformulated Nested GDP, on the other hand, has a tight relaxation with a 9% relative gap.
-When presolve and heuristics are disabled in CPLEX, both the Big-M and Tight-M reformulations cannot solve the problem to optimality within the allotted time limit of 3,600 seconds.
-CPLEX is able to reduce the optimality gap more in the Tight-M models, than in their Big-M counterparts, with a greater gap reduction when the Nested versions are used.
-The Tight-M models result in solutions that are approximately 10% lower than the optimum.
-It is also observed that the Equivalent Single-Level models result in better feasible solutions despite the larger optimality gaps.
-The poor solution found with the Nested Big-M model is likely due in part to the fact that the nested constraints end up having two very large M values when reformulated, making them less tight than their Single-Level counterparts.
-Interestingly, when presolve and heuristics are enabled in CPLEX, it is able to solve the models with large M values to optimality, but not those with tighter M values.

-The MILP model obtained by applying the Hull reformulation to the Nested GDP model outperforms the other models, finding the optimum in approximately half of the time required relative to its Equivalent Single-Level counterpart, requiring less nodes to be explored and less cuts to be applied.
-This superior performance is likely due to the reduced model size and the LP relaxation tightness.
-The Hull reformulated

-Nested GDP results in a model that has fewer binary variables (25% and 4% less, before and after presolve, respectively), continuous variables (10% and 26% less, before and after presolve, respectively), and constraints (5% and 25% less, before and after presolve, respectively) than its Equivalent Single-Level counterpart.
+The model sizes and computational statistics for each of the reformulated MILP models are given in Table 4.2.4, where the continuous (LP) relaxation gap is calculated with respect to the optimal MIP solution.
+Two additional scenarios are evaluated, where the sales price of material D is increased or decreased by 10%.
+The computational results for these cases are given in Tables 4.2.5 and 4.2.6.
+As can been observed, all formulations, except the Hull reformulation of the Nested GDP, have poor continuous relaxations with very large relaxation gaps.
+The Hull reformulated Nested GDP, on the other hand, has a tight relaxation with an 8-9% relative gap.
+In this example, both the Big-M and Tight-M reformulations have similar performance, with the Equivalent Single-Level models solving faster than the nested models (except for the case with a 10% decrease in the sales price).
+For these models, the weak relaxations annul any potential advantage from using nested disjunctions.
+The MILP model obtained by applying the Hull reformulation to the Nested GDP model outperforms the other models, finding the optimum in approximately half of the time required relative to its Equivalent Single-Level counterpart.
+Compared to the Big-M models, this model solves faster by one order of magnitude, with significantly fewer cuts and nodes explored.
+This superior performance is due to the tighter LP relaxation and reduced model size.
+The Hull reformulated Nested GDP has fewer binary variables (25% and 4% less, before and after presolve, respectively), continuous variables (10% and 26% less, before and after presolve, respectively), and constraints (5% and 25% less, before and after presolve, respectively) than its Equivalent Single-Level counterpart.
+Although it seems surprising that a model with fewer variables and constraints is tighter than an equivalent model of greater size, this occurs because of the absence of slack disjuncts in the nested formulation, which make the equivalent formulation less tight.

 Table 4.2.4.
-Model sizes and computational statistics of the MILP models resulting from the Big-M reformulations (using both loose and tight M values) and Hull reformulations of the GDP models in Example 4.2.
+Model sizes and computational statistics of the MILP models resulting from the Big-M reformulations (using both loose and tight M values) and Hull reformulations of the GDP models in Example 1.